zaaraa-z/fun-projects/README.md

 17- **["Breathe With Me!"](https://codepen.io/zaaraa-z/full/pordLNm)**: a simple UI to practice deep breathing.

-18- **["Breakout Game"](https://www.zarazamanian.com/demo/breakout-game)**: wow!
+18- **["Breakout Game" - only for desktop](https://www.zarazamanian.com/demo/breakout-game)**: wow!
 I learnt a lot in this project!
 It is a traditional game in which you should control the ball and break the bricks to win.
 Try it out!

 **To Do Features:**